malloydata/malloy/docs/_src/language/source.md

 ### Primary Keys

-To be used in joins to other explores, an explore must have a primary key specified.
+To be used in joins to other sources, a source must have a primary key specified.

 ```malloy